phybros/willwarren.com/content/posts/removing-disk-from-raidz.md

 ---
-title: "Removing a disk from a RAIDZ"
+aliases:
+- /2021/08/removing-disk-from-raidz
-date: 2021-08-29
+date: "2021-08-29"
+description: Need to migrate data from a RAIDZ zpool?
+Take a drive offline, nuke its identity, create new partition table, format, and more!
+Read on.
 draft: false
-tags: [zfs, homelab, storage]
+tags:
-aliases: ['/2021/08/removing-disk-from-raidz']
-description: "Need to migrate data from a RAIDZ zpool?
-Take a drive offline, nuke its identity, create new partition table, format, and more!
-Read on."
+- zfs
+- homelab
+- storage
+title: Removing a disk from a RAIDZ
 ---

 You can't remove a disk from a RAIDZ zpool.